Business

 Examples:

-Could you possible forward your job requirements?
+Could you possible forward your

 I am afraid that I will be able to attend the conference next week.